jbroadway/docs/docs/1.0/creator-tools/creating-interactions-with-props-and-event-triggers.md

 ### FlipsideActions

 The FlipsideActions component can be used to trigger a limited number of Flipside's internal actions via Unity events through interactions with ColliderElement and ToggleElement.
+It can also be used to listen for internal Flipside events and trigger actions in your set when they occur.

 ![FlipsideActions component](https://www.flipsidexr.com/files/docs/screenshots/flipsideactions-component.png)